oasp/s2i/devonfw/README.md

 This file must be a list of <name>=<value> pairs.
 A parameter reference may appear in any text field inside the template items.

-Te parametres that you must override are the followin
+The parameters that you must override are the following

     $ cat paramfile
       APPLICATION_NAME=app Name